dekaratas/CLI-Rom-Downloader/README.md

 # cli-rom-downloader (WIP)
 A first foray into actually creating something I would use myself.

 It's pretty much what the name implies.
-Makes downloading ROMs a bit easier (except that using multiple keywords for specific game searches don't work yet).
+Makes downloading ROMs a bit easier (except that using multiple keywords for specific game searches doesn't work yet).
 Opening up a console's library and scrolling to the ROM you want does work tho, as well as showing download progress/download speed.

 More to come (as well as a proper readme I suppose...)